umarcbs/Audio-Recorder-and-Visualiser/README.md

-# Audio Recorder and Visulaiser
+# Audio Recorder and Visualiser
 - Recording audio in the form of .wav audio file.
 - Visualizing the .wav audio file in the form of a signal wave